snooty7/BrawlStars/README.md

 The results as i tested are 7 wins from 10 games in Gem Grab mode.

-Enjoy your play and modify as much as you want.
+Enjoy your play and modify as much as you want. :shipit:

 P.S.
 There is a way to improve this script to be more presize in shooting and coordinate.